You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 Get $150 In Bonus eBooks, Sample Files, and Coaching

-When using one big bonus, then you may want to use a cover image for the section, or show a sample of what they get to the left of the bonus details.
-Don’t that forget English readers read from top left to bottom right.
+When presenting a significant bonus, it’s advisable to include a cover image or a sample of the offering to the left of the bonus details.
+Keep in mind that for English-speaking audiences, content is typically read from top left to bottom right.

 Bonus Item 1